 After over forty years as a photographer, my ‘bag’ has changed quite a few times.
 For many years, it was a box instead of a bag, and held two view cameras; a field camera and a monorail with 4 lenses.

-Because of the nature of commercial photography I also had many other formats: 8×10, 4×5, 6×6, 6×7, and 35mm.
+Because of the nature of commercial photography (see guide) I also had many other formats: 8×10, 4×5, 6×6, 6×7, and 35mm.
 My 35 favorite was the Nikon F3, hands down the best camera I have ever shot with.

 Each format gave me a different perspective on the work that I was doing.
 A portrait shoot may simply call out for 35mm, or perhaps it is to best be done on 4×5.
 These choices of format, along with the different way each camera operated helped me see images differently for each.